Cecil Taylor Biography (BBC)

 Cecil Taylor Biography (Wikipedia)

-Cecil Percival Taylor (born March 15, 1929) is an American pianist and poet.
-Classically trained, Taylor is generally acknowledged as one of the pioneers of free jazz.
-His music is characterized by an extremely energetic, physical approach, producing complex improvised sounds, frequently involving tone clusters and intricate polyrhythms.
-His piano technique has been likened to percussion, for example described as "eighty-eight tuned drums" (referring to the number of keys on a standard piano).
-He has also been described as "like Art Tatum with contemporary-classical leanings".
+Taylor was classically trained and was one of the pioneers of free jazz.
+His music is characterized by an energetic, physical approach, resulting in complex improvisation often involving tone clusters and intricate polyrhythms.
+His technique has been compared to percussion.
+Referring to the number of keys on a standard piano, Val Wilmer used the phrase "eighty-eight tuned drums" to describe Taylor's style.
+He has been referred to as being "like Art Tatum with contemporary-classical leanings".

 Cecil Taylor Tracks